 It was Chief

-Justice William Howard Taft, who had been President of the United States from 1909 to 1913,
+Justice William Howard Taft, who had been President of the United States

 And for that